This page will be updated after a secretary of state is appointed by the governor.

 136 State Capitol Building., 900 Court St. NE, Salem 97310-0722; 503-986-1523

-Kate Brown, Portland; Democrat; elected 2008; reelected 2012; term expires January 2017.
-The secretary of state is one of three constitutional officers and a statewide elected official.
-The secretary serves a four-year term and, if reelected, can hold office for two terms.
+The secretary of state is one of three constitutional officers of the executive branch elected statewide.
+The secretary serves a four-year term and can hold office for a second consecutive term.

-As chief elections officer, she interprets and applies state election laws, compiles and publishes the Voter’s Pamphlet and supervises all elections, local and statewide.
+Chief elections officer: The secretary interprets and applies state election laws, compiles and publishes the Voters’ Pamphlet and supervises all elections, local and statewide.

-Through the Corporation Division, the secretary keeps public records of businesses authorized to transact business in Oregon, nonprofit corporations, and trade and service marks.
-Other public business records include notices of security interests in moveable and personal property, statutory liens and warrants.
+Corporation Division: The secretary keeps public records of businesses authorized to transact business in Oregon, nonprofit corporations, and trade and service marks.
+Other public business records include notices of security interests in movable and personal property, statutory liens, and warrants.

-As a member of the State Land Board, the secretary shares responsibility with the governor and state treasurer in supervising the management of state-owned lands.
+State Land Board member: The secretary shares responsibility with the governor and treasurer for supervising and managing state-owned lands.

-The secretary of state is the custodian of the Seal of the State of Oregon and regulates Oregon notaries public.
+The secretary is custodian of the Seal of the State of Oregon, and she regulates Oregon notaries

 If the office of governor becomes vacant, the office passes to the secretary of state.
 There is no lieutenant governor in Oregon.